-- (d) "Application" means the most recent public school academy application or amended application and supporting documentation submitted to the University for the establishment or for the re-authorization of the Academy. - (e) "Charter Schools Director" or "CSO Director" means the person designated at the University to administer the operations of the Charter Schools Office. - (f) "Charter Schools Office" or "CSO" means the office designated by the University Board as the initial point of contact for public school academy applicants and public school academies authorized by the University Board.
+- (d) "Application" means the most recent public school academy application or amended application and supporting documentation submitted to the University for the establishment or for the re-authorization of the Academy. - (e) "Authorizing Resolution" means the Resolutions adopted by the University Board on May 7, 1999. - (f) "Charter Schools Director" or "CSO Director" means the person designated at the University to administer the operations of the Charter Schools Office. - (g) "Charter Schools Office" or "CSO" means the office designated by the University Board as the initial point of contact for public school academy applicants and public school academies authorized by the University Board.
 The Charter Schools Office is also the University Board's designee for the purpose of administering the University Board's responsibilities under the Contract.
-The CSO has authority to interpret the Resolution and the Policies on behalf of the University Board. - (g) "Code" means the Revised School Code, Act No. 451 of the Public Acts of 1976, as amended, being Sections 380.1 to 380.1853 of the Michigan Compiled Laws (MCL). - (h) "Conservator" means an individual appointed by the University President in accordance with Section 10.10 of these Terms and Conditions. - (i) "Contract" means, in addition to the definition set forth in the Code, these Terms and Conditions, the Resolution, the Schedules, and the Application. - (j) "Director" means a person who is a member of the Academy Board of Directors. - (k) "Educational Service Provider" or "ESP" means an educational management organization as defined under Section 503c of the Code, MCL 380.503c, that has entered into a contract or agreement with the Academy Board for operation or management of the Academy, which contract has been submitted to the CSO Director for review as provided in Section 3.9 and has not been disapproved by the CSO Director, and is consistent with the CSO Educational Service Provider Policies, as they may be amended, and Applicable Law. - (l) "Educational Service Provider Policies" or "ESP Policies" means those policies adopted by the Charter Schools Director that apply to a Management Agreement.
+The CSO has authority to interpret the Resolution and the Policies on behalf of the University Board. - (h) "Code" means the Revised School Code, Act No. 451 of the Public Acts of 1976, as amended, being Sections 380.1 to 380.1853 of the Michigan Compiled Laws (MCL). - (i) "Conservator" means an individual appointed by the University President in accordance with Section 10.10 of these Terms and Conditions. - (j) "Contract" means, in addition to the definition set forth in the Code, these Terms and Conditions, the Authorizing Resolution, the Resolution, the Schedules, and the Application. - (k) "Director" means a person who is a member of the Academy Board of Directors. - (l) "Educational Service Provider" or "ESP" means an educational management organization as defined under Section 503c of the Code, MCL 380.503c, that has entered into a contract or agreement with the Academy Board for operation or management of the Academy, which contract has been submitted to the CSO Director for review as provided in Section 3.9 and has not been disapproved by the CSO Director, and is consistent with the CSO Educational Service Provider Policies, as they may be amended, and Applicable Law. - (m) "Educational Service Provider Policies" or "ESP Policies" means those policies adopted by the Charter Schools Director that apply to a Management Agreement.
 The Charter Schools Director may, at any time and at his or her sole discretion, amend the ESP Policies.
-Upon amendment, changes to the ESP Policies shall automatically be incorporated into this Contract and shall be exempt from the amendment procedures under Article IX of these Terms and Conditions. - (m) "Fund Balance Deficit" means the Academy has more liabilities than assets at the end of any given school fiscal year, and includes any fiscal year where the Academy would have had a budget deficit but for a financial borrowing by the Academy or a monetary contribution by an Educational Service Provider or other person or entity to the Academy.
-If the Academy receives a gift or grant of money or financial support from an Educational Service Provider or other person or entity that does not require repayment by the Academy, and is not conditioned upon the actions or inactions of the Academy Board, then such gift or grant shall not constitute a financial borrowing or contribution for purposes of determining a Fund Balancer Deficit.
+Upon amendment, changes to the ESP Policies shall automatically be incorporated into this Contract and shall be exempt from the amendment procedures under Article IX of these Terms and Conditions. - (n) "Fund Balance Deficit" means the Academy has more liabilities than assets at the end of any given school fiscal year, and includes any fiscal year where the Academy would have had a budget deficit but for a financial borrowing by the Academy or a monetary contribution by an Educational Service Provider or other person or entity to the Academy.
+If the Academy receives a gift or grant of money or financial support from an Educational Service Provider or other person or entity that does not require repayment by the Academy, and is not conditioned upon the actions or inactions of the Academy Board, then such gift or grant shall not constitute a financial borrowing or contribution for purposes of determining a Fund Balance Deficit.